 But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.

-A few potential ways to stop a foreclosure might include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
-(Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.)
+A few potential ways to stop a foreclosure and keep your home include reinstating the loan, redeeming the property before or after the sale, or filing for bankruptcy.
+Working out a loss mitigation option, like a loan modification, will also stop a foreclosure.

 While Wyoming law doesn't provide the homeowner with the right to reinstate the loan, the mortgage contract might provide a reinstatement right.
 Check your mortgage to find out if you get the right to complete a reinstatement and, if so, the deadline for doing so.
 Or the lender might permit you to bring the account current.